 Rangoli Chandel’s Attacks On Taapsee Pannu Over Saand Ki Aankh Hits A NEW LOW; Netizens SLAM Rangoli

 Audiences and Bollywood celebrities have been praising Saand Ki Aankh's trailer since it was dropped.
 The Bhumi Pednekar and Taapsee Pannu starrer is based on the true story of two women, Chandro and Prakashi Tomar, who learnt sharp shooting after the age of 60.
-However, some are questioning the filmmakers decision in casting two young actresses instead of choosing actresses who are closer to Chandro and Prakashi Tomar in age.
+However, some are questioning the filmmakers' decision of casting two young actresses instead of choosing actresses who are closer to Chandro and Prakashi Tomar in age.

 Neena & Rangoli Question Why Saand Ki Aankh Did Not Cast Older Actresses